- Associate Professor

-- “The Moderating Effect of Prior Sales Changes on Asymmetric Cost Behavior” with R. Banker, D. Byzalov, and M. Ciftci.
-Journal of Management Accounting Research, Forthcoming.
+“The Moderating Effect of Prior Sales Changes on Asymmetric Cost Behavior” with R. Banker, D. Byzalov, and M. Ciftci.
+Journal of Management Accounting Research, December 2014.

-- “Value Relevance of Accounting Information for Intangible-Intensive Industries and the Impact of Scale: The US Evidence” with M.Ciftci and M. Darrough.
-European Accounting Review, Forthcoming.
+“Value Relevance of Accounting Information for Intangible-Intensive Industries and the Impact of Scale: The US Evidence” with M.Ciftci and M. Darrough.
+European Accounting Review, June 2014.